OCEANOFANYTHINGOFFICIAL/endless-enter-vbs-file-virus/README.md

-# Disk Formatter EXE File Virus/Programme
+# Endless Enter Button Clicker VBS File Virus
 This code will Continuously Hit Enter Button After Executing The Files.
 <br>
 # or